Clarice Stasz

 From Historian to Mystery Writer

 Next in the saga of the eccentrics on the Cornwall Estate is Slanderley at War, which examines World War II activities.
-These books reflect my admiration for Cornwall and its people, as well as the opportunity to satirize a society like our own with a strong class structure.
+These books reflect my admiration for Cornwall and its people, as well as the opportunity to satirize a society like our own, built upon a strong class structure.